 How we’re governed

-The CMA is governed by a board of directors made up of members from each province and territory, a medical student representative and a resident representative.
-The board meets regularly to provide direction to the senior management team and ensure the CMA’s bylaws are upheld.
-We identify priorities for health care system improvements at our annual Health Summit and General Council meeting, as well as through member proposals, member forums and communities of interest.
+The CMA is governed by a board of directors made up of members from each province and territory, a medical student and a resident and a non physician.
+The board meets regularly to provide direction to the senior management team and set the CMA Strategic direction.
+We identify priorities for health care system improvements at our Health Summit and meeting, as well as through such policy inputs as member health policy proposals, member forums, General Council and communities of interest.

 Driving meaningful change in health care